 D&A and the Texas Center for Disability Studies have created an eight minute video to demonstrate how instructors and students should discuss the accommodation letter.
 The video also includes common mistakes made by students and instructors.
 We hope this video helps instructors feel prepared and confident about discussing accommodation letters with students.

 What if a Student Requests an Accommodation Without a Letter from SSD?

-If a student requests accommodations for a disability but has not provided the instructor with a letter from SSD, the instructor should refer the student to SSD immediately.
+If a student requests accommodations for a disability but has not provided the instructor with a letter from SSD, the instructor should request an Accommodation Letter or refer the student to SSD if they are not already registered.
 If the disability is visible (use of a wheelchair, hearing aids, service dog, etc.) and the requested accommodation is obviously appropriate, the faculty member should provide the accommodation while the student is in the process of registering with SSD.
 See Making a Referral to SSD for tips on how to connect students with services.

 Questions or Concerns About How to Provide an Accommodation?

-If an instructor has concerns about how an accommodation may apply in their class, please contact SSD to consult with the student’s Disabilities Services Coordinator.
+If an instructor has questions or concerns about how an accommodation may apply in their class, they should contact the student’s assigned Disabilities Services Coordinator, whose name and contact information will be listed in the Accommodation Letter.

 Dos and Don’ts For Providing Accommodations

 If questions or concerns arise when accommodating students, please contact SSD for assistance and consultation.

 For more information about working with students with disabilities, click here.